Why a good product manager is like Avatar’s Jake Sully

 What do you value?

-So if you find someone like Jake Sully that has brains, guts, charisma, and character, you’re all set.
+So if you find someone like Jake Sully that has the 5Cs of clockspeed, conviction, charisma, character, and curiosity you’re all set.
 What are the major traits that you think good PM’s need?